How Opioids Work And How They Impact The Body

 Binding to nerves in the spinal cord and other pain sensing nerves throughout the body, opioids dull or fully remove sensations of pain.
 Once bound to a receptor, opioids essentially order a nerve to prioritize other signals over pain.
 If pain signals aren’t being sent, pain isn’t being felt.

 Opioids are a serious group of drugs usually prescribed to handle serious issues.
 They are known for their addictive quality and ability to quickly form dependencies.
-If you or a loved one is struggling with opioid abuse reach out to a recovery provider today for treatment options.
+If you or a loved one is struggling with Opioid abuse contact a treatment provider for rehab-related help.